“Travel is never a matter of money, but of courage….”

-Last but not least, I have a golden rule for all my trips: daily budget keep at $50 (including of accommodation, 3 meals, transport, etc) no matter in which country.
+Last but not least, I have a golden rule for all my trips: daily budget keep at $50.
+This budget is enough to include accommodation, 3 meals, transport, and activities, no matter in which part of the world!

 $50 is actually a lot of money in most countries!
 Even when I’m travelling with my partner, we are still keeping it at $50 for both of us.
 Though I do solo-travel a lot, I agree that travelling with someone is definitely much cheaper especially when it comes to accommodation and food.
-Yes, there are times you’re going to spend more than that because you need to pay for attraction or activities, but there are many more days you will be under-spending so that would balance out your budget.
+Yes, there are times you’re going to spend more to pay for attractions or activities, but there are many other days you will be under-spending so that would balance out the budget.

 There is nothing glamorous or secret tricks about my way of travelling!
 It is all about self-control on your earnings and how much you want to make it work.
 I believe in having a debt-free life by not owning credit cards.
 I choose travelling over “instant happiness” such as getting daily dose of Starbucks cuppa, or splurging on that $50 dress or indulging on expensive date nights.